 The Longview street network consists of about 138 centerline miles of paved roadway and is the City's most valuable physical asset.
 However, because of fiscal constraints, the City is able to fund only about one-fifth of the money needed to adequately preserve and maintain our streets (based on a condition evaluation conducted in 2011).
-The City Council established a Streets and Roads Imitative Committee to evaluate the streets condition and funding situation and make recommendations to the full city council.
-The Committee evaluated different levels of maintenance activity and funding, and recommended the Council consider forming a Transportation Benefit District (TBD) to provide additional funding maintain our streets in good condition.
+The City Council created a Streets and Roads Initiative Committee consisting of Councilors Mike Wallin, Chet Makinster, and Steve Moon, supported by city staff, to evaluate the streets condition and funding situation and make recommendations to the full city council.